-The currency risk is related to the possibility to affect the income and expenses of the economic entities in the respective countries as a result of the changes in the exchange rate of the national currency to the common European currency (EUR), which causes restriction in the BGN exchange rate fluctuations to major foreign currencies within the range of fluctuations of major currencies to euro.
+The currency risk is related to the possibility to affect the income and expenses of the economic entities in the respective country as a result of the changes in the exchange rate of the national currency to other currency.
+In Bulgaria, the fixed BGN exchange rate to the common European currency (EUR) limits the BGN exchange rate fluctuations to major foreign currencies within the range of fluctuations of such major currencies to euro.
 On the other hand, the fluctuations in the Macedonian and Romanian currencies may generate currency risk, which could affect the entire group.
 In general, the operations of the Group companies do not generate material currency risk, as the major cash flows within the Group, at consolidated level, are denominated in levs and euro.